How to Save Email Newsletters to Airtable

 Gallery View

 Use gallery view with the newsletter body as the cover field.
-This gives you a visual, browsable archive — great for scanning content at a glance.
+This gives you a visual, browsable archive.
+It's especially useful when you're looking for something specific but can't remember the subject line — you can scan the content directly.

 By Topic